gillet-thomas/G3D-ViT/README.md

 ## Results on real-world data
 After validation on the mock dataset, G3D-ViT was applied to **real-world fMRI data** (specifically resting-state fMRI samples).
 The classifier used was the same 3D Vision Transformer trained to perform age group classification (young vs. old participants).

 The ViT achieved 100% training accuracy, confirming its ability to separate the two age groups based on the input volumes.
 G3D-ViT was then used to generate attention maps, with the goal of identifying which brain regions the model relied on for this classification.
-These attention visualizations offer insights into model behavior and may help interpret age-related brain changes in resting-state fMRI.
+These GradCAM visualizations provide valuable insight into the model's decision-making process and enhance the interpretability of its predictions.

 <table align="center" style="border-collapse: collapse;">
   <tr>